 TICAS developed the policy framework and led the campaign that resulted in the Income-Based Repayment (IBR) plan, the first widely available income-driven repayment plan for federal student loans.
 IBR became law in 2007 and has been available to borrowers since 2009.
 TICAS research, analysis, and advocacy have also helped improve IBR and shape the subsequent plans modeled after it, Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE)

-The content of this website is the sole responsibility of the Project on Student Debt.
+The content of this website is the sole responsibility of TICAS.
 We make every effort to ensure that the information on IBRinfo is as accurate, complete, and up-to-date as possible, but we cannot guarantee that it is free of omissions or errors and bear no liability for how the content is interpreted or used, or for the content of any third-party links included in the site.
 IBRinfo does not offer legal advice and is not affiliated with the U.S. Department of Education or the federal government.
-If you have questions about this site, please contact us.
+If you have questions or comments about this site, please contact us.

 This website focuses on IBR, PAYE, and REPAYE, the income-driven repayment plans that generally provide borrowers with the lowest monthly payments.
 For more information about the Income-Contingent Repayment (ICR) plan, visit the U.S. Department of Education’s webpage, http://StudentAid.gov/IDR.